-(b) "Agency head" means the Governor, a Cabinet officer, a secretary as defined in s.
-20.03(5), or an executive director as defined in s.
-20.03(6).
-It also includes the chair of the Public Service Commission, the Director of the Office of Insurance Regulation of the Financial Services Commission, the Director of the Office of Financial Regulation of the Financial Services Commission, and the Chief Justice of the State Supreme Court.
+(a) "Agency head" means the Governor, a Cabinet officer, or a secretary or executive director as those terms are defined in s.
+20.03, the chair of the Public Service Commission, the Director of the Office of Insurance Regulation of the Financial Services Commission, the Director of the Office of Financial Regulation of the Financial Services Commission, the board of directors of the Florida Housing Finance Corporation, the executive director of the Office of Early Learning, and the Chief Justice of the State Supreme Court.